qbingjiang/DR-TB_prediction/README.md

 ## Introduction&#x20;

 A fully automated artificial intelligence framework (DLHC) was proposed and designed to extract comprehensive MDR-TB-related data from CT images for the purpose of predicting MDR-TB status in patients prior to initiating first-line treatment.
-DLHC utilizes combined power of deep learning features and hand-crafted features for prediction of MDR-TB from CT data.
-Diverging from traditional radiomic methods, which rely on lesion annotation, our proposed framework operates as an automatic pipeline, exclusively utilizing lung CT scans, eliminating the requirement for manual lesion annotation.&#x20;
+DLHC utilizes the combined power of deep learning features and hand-crafted features for prediction of MDR-TB from CT data.

 ## Environments and Requirements